Oudtshoorn: Churches

-The oldest church is the St Judes Angelican Church, which is situated in Baron van Reede Street.
+The oldest church is the St Jude's Anglican Church, which is situated in Baron van Reede Street.
 Other churches include, Apostolic Faith Mission, Dutch Reformed Church, Presbyterian, Baptist, Roman Catholic (Roman Catholic Diocese of Oudtshoorn) and other traditional churches.
 In recent years, the number of independent churches (also referred to as non-denominational churches) have grown.
 Independent Churches include the Joshua Generation Church, The Vineyard and the Oudtshoorn Community Church.

 Educational Institutions

 Apart from the many high schools in Oudtshoorn, there are also independent tertiary educational institutions, including the South Cape College.

 Military

 The Oudtshoorn army base houses the South African Infantry School.

 The Oudtshoorn airport is the site of 45 Air School used for training in World War II from 11 November 1940 to 20 August 1945.
 Known as RAF Oudtshoorn, it operated under the British Commonwealth Air Training Plan, flying Airspeed Oxford, Avro Anson and Fairey Battle41 aircraft.
 Providing Air Observer (Type B) training, it trained aircrew from all over the Commonwealth in navigation, bombing, and air gunnery.
 Since 1998 Test Flying Academy of South Africa (TFASA) operates here (initially founded as National Test Pilot School of South Africa - NTPS SA).